 This is an idea I’d had before but now seemed like the perfect time with his current pirate fascination.
 And what kid wouldn’t love to do this?
 It’s so exciting!
 The concept of a treasure hunt and discovering new things appeals to all of humanity, young and old.
 This one takes a little bit of prep and planning, but it’s completely worth it!

 Side note: I would recommend keeping this idea a secret until it’s completely ready to go.
-You know how you mention a fun idea to a kid and they’re like, “Let’s do it now!” but there’s a bunch of planning, prep, and set up required?
+You know how you mention a fun idea to a kid and they’re like, “Let’s do it now!” but there’s a bunch of set up required?

 1. Draw A Map

-The first thing you’ll need is a map!
-I drew a basic overhead layout of our house plus the front and back yard.
+The first thing you’ll need for a treasure hunt is a map!
+There are two ways you can approach this.
+Option one is to create a realistic map that reflects your actual space and sketch a basic overhead layout of your yard.
 No artistic skills are required; just the ability to make it even slightly resemble the layout or your house and yard 😀

 Another thing to figure out is how to present the map to your kids.
 I suppose you could just hand it to them, but I’m all about building the excitement…